HSF/iDDS/main/prompt.md

 msg = {
   'msg_type': '<message_type>',
   'run_id': 20250914185722,
-  'create_at': datetime.datetime.utcnow(),
+  'created_at': datetime.datetime.utcnow(),
   'content': {}
 }
 ```

-For result/reponse message, it should inlcude 'request_at' (copy from the request message's 'create_at') and 'processed_at' in the content.
-For example, for a 'slice' message, it has a 'create_at'.
-When a transformer successfully processes it, the result message should copy the slice's 'create_at' to  'request_at' and add 'processed_at' in the content.
+For result/reponse message, it should inlcude 'requested_at' (copy from the request message's 'created_at') and 'processed_at' in the content.
+For example, for a 'slice' message, it has a 'created_at'.
+When a transformer successfully processes it, the result message should copy the slice's 'created_at' to  'requested_at' and add 'processed_at' in the content.
 In this way, we can evaluate the delay.

 ```
 msg = {
   'msg_type': 'slice_result',
   'run_id': 20250914185722,
-  'create_at': datetime.datetime.utcnow(),
+  'created_at': datetime.datetime.utcnow(),
   'content': {
-    'request_at': <copied from slice's create_at>,
+    'requested_at': <copied from slice's create_at>,
     'processing_start_at': <utctime>,
     'processed_at': <utctime>
   }